 You are more vulnerable to developing health problems if you have long-term health conditions or are over 65.
 If you belong to one of these groups, you should make sure you have regular check-ups and vaccinations.
 Your doctor will be able to advise you about these.

-If you decide not to vaccinate yourself or your child, you will put yourselves at risk of catching a range of potentially serious diseases, and passing them on to children and vulnerable adults.
-Having a vaccination is much safer than not having one.
-Adults should check if they fall into one of the ‘at risk’ groups that requires immunisation
+If you decide not to vaccinate yourself or your child, you will put yourselves at risk of catching a range of potentially serious diseases, and passing them on to vulnerable children and adults.
+The science is clear and research continues to show that having a vaccination is much safer than not having one.
+Adults should check if they or their child fall into one of the ‘at risk’ groups that requires immunisation.

 Vaccinations for ‘at risk’ adults